led by Rev. Christina Kukuk

 Our faith is based on the witness of the Bible, which we take seriously but not literally.
 We understand that faith grows and evolves over a lifetime and that each member brings the gifts of personal perspective and experience to our common life.

 Our members see themselves as ministers in their daily lives, engaging in either professional or volunteer activities such as teaching, counseling, health care, business, family care, and other community services.

-As a community of faith we participate in several interfaith programs: the Ashland Food Bank, Peacemakers Day Camp, Restorative Circles, Ashland Emergency Shelter, Ashland Youth Collective, and Habitat for Humanity.
+As a community of faith we participate in several interfaith programs: the Ashland Food Bank, Peacemakers Day Camp, Racial Equity Coalition, Ashland Emergency Shelter, Ashland Youth Collective, and Habitat for Humanity.
 We are involved in ministries for justice and peace in Honduras, Nicaragua, Haiti, and, through our national denomination, the United Church of Christ, ministries for justice and peace around the world.

-In witness to our historical concern for justice, we declared our church open and affirming of gay, lesbian, bisexual, and transgendered persons in 1991.
+In witness to our historical concern for justice, we declared our church open and affirming of gay, lesbian, bisexual, and transgender persons in 1991.

 Sunday Morning Services, 9:00 am and 10:30 am

 Tuesday Taize, 7:30 – 8:15 pm (except during summer)